Files / United States

 3. Napoleon III's Stance Towards the Confederacy and His Motivations

-4. Divisions Within the British Cabinet on the Intervention Issue
+4. Divisions Within the British Cabinet on the Issue of Intervention

 6. The Founding Fathers' Concerns About Protecting the Fruits of the Revolution

-7. The Dual Risks of External Threat and Internal Corruption
+7. The Dual Risks of External Threats and Internal Corruption

-8. The Shared Concerns of Jeffersonian Republicans and Federalists
+8. Shared Concerns of Jeffersonian Republicans and Federalists

 9. Introduction to Jeremy Black's Academic Background